id-andyyy/Live-Clock/README.md

 # Live Clock :clock5:

-A simple space-themed website with a clock showing real time :sparkles:.
+A simple minimalistic website with a clock showing the current time :sparkles:.
 The site is adapted to all types of devices. :iphone:

 ## Screenshots